dash-orlando/physiotrak/Software/Arduino/arduino_manual_install.md

     5. Upload Sketch `(Ctrl + U)`
         1.  _Errors here will be related to the connection, ports or issues with the hardware_

+5. Now you can upload any alternate porgram based of the **mqtt_template.ino**
+    1. Use step 4 as a reference for testing and validation

 #### References
+N.A.